piero2c/BitInfer/README.md

 # BitInfer

-This package provides an easy way to deploy a large pool of custom fine-tuned BERT models with BitFit ([Zaken et. al, arXiv:2106.10199](https://arxiv.org/abs/2106.10199)) in a single Pytorch model instance without any speed penalty.
+This package provides an easy and efficient way to deploy a large pool of custom fine-tuned BERT models with BitFit ([Zaken et. al, arXiv:2106.10199](https://arxiv.org/abs/2106.10199)) using a single Pytorch model instance.

 ## Usage